Lamplighter groups, de Bruijn graphs, spider-web graphs and their spectra: Spider-web graphs and lamplighter groups

 We now prove the claim.
 If equation \eqref{eqF} has no solution, then the claim is true.
 If there is as at least one solution, the solutions of \eqref{eqF} are in one-to-one correspondence with the solutions of

 But such an equation has only finitely many solutions by the following lemma. \end{proof} \begin{lemma} Let $R$ be a finite ring and $P=\sum_{j=0}^dp_jt^j\in R[t]$ a polynomial.
-Then, in $R[[t]]$, the equation $Px=0$ has \begin{enumerate} \item only one solution ($x=0$) if the first non-zero coefficient of $P$ is invertible; \item at most ${\abs R}^d$ solutions if $p_d$ is invertible. \end{enumerate} \end{lemma} \begin{proof} The first statement is trivially true.
+Then, in $R[[t]]$, the equation $Px=0$ has \begin{enumerate} \item only one solution ($x=0$) if the first non-zero coefficient of $P$ does not divide $0$; \item at most ${\abs R}^d$ solutions if $p_d$ is invertible. \end{enumerate} \end{lemma} \begin{proof} The first statement is trivially true.

 The proof of the second statement is by contradiction.
-Observe that if $x=\sum_{n\geq 0} x_nt^n$ is a solution, we have for all $j$
+Observe that if $x=\sum_{n\geq 0} x_nt^n$ is a solution, we have for all $n$

+Now, suppose that the equation $Px=0$ has more than ${\abs R}^d$ solutions.
+Choose ${\abs R}^d+1$ different solutions $y_i$.
+There exists an integer $l$ such that all the $\bar y_i$ differ, where $\bar x=\sum_{n=0}^lx_nt^n$ is the series $x$ up to degree $l$.
+We hence have ${\abs R}^d+1$ distinct polynomials of degree at most $l$, all satisfying the identities above.
+But this is not possible.
+Indeed, we have at most ${\abs R}^d$ different choices for the coefficients of $t^l$ to $t^{l-d+1}$ and all other coefficients are uniquely determined by these ones. \end{proof} Until here, all the results of this subsection were true for any generating set $Y$ of $\lamp_k$.
+In the following, we will work with our usual generating set $X_k=\{\bar c_i\}_{i=0}^{k-1}$. \begin{notation} Denote by $\vec\Gamma_k$ the oriented labeled graph of the action of $\lamp_k$ on $\overline T_k$, with respect to the generating set $X_k$.
+If we restrict this action to the $N^\tn{th}$ level of $T_k$, the corresponding oriented labeled graph of the action will be denoted by $\vec\Gamma_{k,N}$.
+The graph corresponding to the restriction of the action to $\partial T_k$ will be denoted by $\vec\Gamma_{k,\infty}$. \end{notation}